 Salesforce Commerce Cloud is a cloud-based eCommerce platform which also has a closed ecosystem, meaning businesses have to rely on SFCC’s native features instead of any third-parties to customize their stores.

-But to compensate for the need of technical expertise, Salesforce Commerce Cloud features include: AI-powered personalization, order management, multi-store setup, visual merchandising functionality and native support for bundled products; making it more of an all-in-one platform rather than relying on third parties as their tech stack.
+But to compensate for the need of technical expertise, Salesforce Commerce Cloud features include AI-powered personalization, order management, multi-store setup, visual merchandising functionality and native support for bundled products; making it more of an all-in-one platform rather than relying on third parties as their tech stack.

 This is in part due to SFCC’s architecture which is designed and built to scale up and cater for significant peaks in demand, making it the popular choice for bigger, more global enterprises to date.